gordenbrown51/Tor-Messenger-user.js/README.md

 Some options are removed will you add it?
 -------------------

 * No, my philosophy is to always use the latest software and use it with latest security options (if possible), so I won't look behind and add xyz config because someone want to use an outdated version.
-No, sorry at this point, your own your own if do so.
+No sorry at this point, your on your own if you do so.
 * I will immediately remove outdated stuff (always).